 Start by gathering your supplies and head to the table or spread out on the floor.
 Grab your old milk jug and scissors or (craft knife).

-Parents, you will definitely want to do the cutting or monitor your child very closely.
-The milk jug plastic is pretty tough to cut.
+Parents, you will definitely want to do the cutting or monitor your older child very closely.
+The plastic milk jug is pretty tough to cut.
 Pick a side of the milk jug and cut out a square in the bottom half of the milk jug.
 Just big enough so the bird can get the food.
 Our square was just a few inches high and long.

 Once you have your square cut out, poke a small hole or make a slit right below the opening and another hole/slit on the opposite side of the jug.
-The twig goes through these small holes at the bottom of the jub.
+The twig goes through these small holes at the bottom of the jug.
 The twig will be a great little seat for your bird.

 Add Twig Perch To DIY Bird Feeder

 Pick a pretty strong twig and push it through the first slit and then guide it through the milk jug and push a little through the backside.
 You are wanting most of the twig to stick out on the side beside the food.
+Alternatively you could use a small wooden dowel from the craft store.
+But twigs are free and probably provide better footing for the birds anyway!

 Add Cord To Hang Milk Jug Bird House